ctmrbio/stag-mwc/CONTRIBUTING.md

 output if a required input file is missing.
 See examples of that in e.g.
 `rules/mappers/bowtie2.smk`.

+Other types of messages that users might need to see should be added to the list of deferred user messages by calling either `user_messages.info("message")` or `user_messages.warn("message")`.
+Messages added this way will be printed upon pipeline failure or completion.

 ### scripts
 The `scripts` folder contains all scripts required by workflow rules.
 These are typically read summarization or plotting scripts, but anything that is